 Homecoming is the annual fall tradition where the campus community, alumni and friends gather to celebrate school spirit.
 A tradition at the University of Minnesota since 1914, Homecoming features events such as student sports and philanthropy competitions, lip sync performances, a bonfire, pep fest and parade, the traditional Gopher homecoming football game, and more.

 Spring Jam is a week-long celebration in April that celebrates warm weather and the end of another great school year.
-This U of M student-run event features concerts, a student band competition, ballyhoo (a dance competition), sports, an art festival, philanthropy, contests, free food, and an outdoor campus community block party.
+This U of M student-run event features a live music festival, a student band competition, ballyhoo (a dance competition), sports, an art festival, philanthropy, contests, free food, carnival rides, and an outdoor campus community block party.
+The 2019 Spring Jam lineup featured artists like Waka Flocka Flame, Jay Rock, Ella Vos, and Mason Ramsey!